How To Mount a USB Drive On Ubuntu Server (2 Ways)

 And if you’re using Ubuntu Server, you might be interested in some of the other tutorials I have on the site:

-My e-book, “Master Linux Commands”, is your essential guide to mastering the terminal.
-Get practical tips, real-world examples, and a bonus cheat sheet to keep by your side.
+Master Linux Commands: Overwhelmed with Linux commands?
+This book is your essential guide to mastering the terminal.
+It includes practical tips, real-world examples, and a bonus cheat sheet to keep by your side.